parmaja/miniedit/readme.md

 ## Mini Edit

-MiniEdit is an open source desktop application for edit files like PHP, HTML and Pascal using UTF8 encoding.
+MiniEdit is an open source desktop application for editing files like PHP, HTML, CSS, Python, D, C and Pascal using UTF8 encoding.
+Also it can compile or run script of this files, if your already installed its compilers in your system, without need to open a project for it, if you are editing multiple files, e.g. Python, PHP it can run this files.

 ### Target

  * Simple
  * Portable
  * Fast

 ### Features